nicolas-giannantonio/DashComputer/README.md

-# Dashboard
+# Hello everyone

-In this software, you will be able to find in the form of a dashboard, the most important information of your computer (cpu, battery, memory).

-You will find different tools:
+This software allows you to do different hardware/software analyses, you will find different tools:

 - Live analysis of your CPU